Member Login

 Service Above Self is Our Mantra!

-At the International level, we are also contributing to Rotary International disaster relief in Ukraine, a Rotary International Grant project for increasing agricultural productivity in Zambia, and are participating in a Rotary International Grant project to bring clean water to a mountain village in Nepal.
+We also participate in disaster relief, clean water, and other projects across the World.
+We participate in fundraisers and projects for the eradication of polio for the Rotary International PolioPlus Initiative.
+Our club contributes funds to PolioPlus from our annual March Madness Fundraiser, and members also donate to the fund as individuals.
+We have also contributed to Rotary International disaster relief in Ukraine, a Rotary District International Grant project for increasing agricultural productivity in Zambia, and are participating in a Rotary International Grant project to bring clean water to a mountain village in Nepal.

 We hope that you will consider joining our club.
 Service at the local and international level is rewarding.